carlos-afonso/COVID-19/README.md

 <p style="font-size:70%;">(Updated on April 13, 2020, by <a href="https://www.linkedin.com/in/carlos-afonso-w" target="&#95;blank" rel="noopener">Carlos Afonso</a>, a Data Scientist in NYC)</p>

-Data visualizations and explanations to help understand the evolution and current status of the Coronavirus Disease 2019 (COVID-19) here in New York City (NYC).
+Helping understand the evolution of the Coronavirus Disease 2019 (COVID-19) in New York City (NYC), through data visualizations.

-The data presented here comes from two sources: the New York State Department of Health (Health Data NY), and the New York City Department of Health (NYC Health).
+The data presented here is sourced from the New York State Department of Health (Health Data NY), and the New York City Department of Health (NYC Health).
 The data details and limitations of the data are discussed below.

 ## Total counts